Is it possible to send an outbound text first?

 Your outbound messages should have a minimum 20-30% reply rate.

-If you equal all these requirements, please contact support, describe your use case and we will try to activate this feature for you.
+If you meet all these requirements, please contact support, describe your use case and we will try to activate this feature for you.

 If you have a specific use case where you provoke your contacts to reply to you when you initiate a conversation with them, we may also remove this restriction in individual cases.